fulldiveVR/FulldiveExtension.FullEmail/FAQ.md

 **~~(48) How do I solve the error 'No primary account or no archive folder'?~~**

 ~~You'll get the error message *No primary account or no archive folder* when searching for messages from another app.
-FairEmail needs to know where to search, so you'll need to select one account to be the primary account and/or you'll need to select a archive folder for the primary account.~~
+FullEmail needs to know where to search, so you'll need to select one account to be the primary account and/or you'll need to select a archive folder for the primary account.~~

 <br />